jrodewig/wanderahead.github.io/_posts/2025-04-08-everything-to-see-do-and-eat-in-milledgeville-georgia.md

   height="499"
   loading="lazy"
 />

+For a quiet walk through the historic district, the scenic campuses of Georgia College and Georgia Military College provide plenty of greenery.
+For something a bit more… atmospheric, let’s say, the Central State Hospital, once the largest mental health institution in the world, beckons.
+Derelict brick buildings from the mid-1800s, where treatments once included lobotomies and shock therapy, front a large pecan grove that yields a plentiful harvest in fall.
+Take a trolley tour led by a former hospital employee to learn more and wander the cemetery where patients are laid to rest.

 If you’re feeling more active, you can kayak down the Oconee River (rentals in town) or hike in the shade of Bartram Forest just south of the city.
 A stroll or